Artist | TIGER PALPATJA

 He moved back to his homeland at Nyapari community in 2009 after living at Amata for many years and began to work with Tjungu Palya.

-Today Tiger is represented by both Tjala Arts and Tjungu Palya.
 Tiger has custodial rights and responsibilities for country around the Mann Rangers including Wati Ngintaka Tjukurpa and the Wanampi Kutjara Tjukurpa, both ancestral stories of epic proportions relating to the formation of the land and rock holes in the region.

-In the short time Tiger has been painting he has earned a reputation as a leading artist in the Pitjantjatjara Lands and his work is held in major public and private collections..
+In the short time Tiger has been painting he has earned a reputation as a leading artist in the Pitjantjatjara Lands and his work is held in major public and private collections.

 A Stockroom Collection of Desert Gems